Instruction to Authors

 • Different patients use different figure numbers in principle.

-• When necessary, arrows or letters may be added on figures using photoshop or powerpoint.
+• When necessary, arrows or letters may be added on figures using Photoshop or PowerPoint.
 The original file should be submitted for approval for publication.

 • When a figure which has already been published is used, a written permission from the original copyright holder should be obtained, and a statement on the permission should be added below the figure.